Educational Support Services

 Tier One – student is learning in a traditional classroom environment with an expected level of student/teacher interaction.
-DEA, Fry Words and the Ekwall assessments serve as evidence of this understanding.
+MAP, Fry Words and the Burns and Roe assessments serve as evidence of this understanding.

 When a student exhibits some difficulties in the traditional classroom environment

-- Documentation and teacher anecdotal record of observations along with some work samples are sent to team members
+- Documentation and teacher anecdotal record of observations along with some work samples are used to identify concerns

-Tier Two – an identified student receives support services outside of the classroom to develop the necessary phonetic, visual and verbal skills.
+Tier Two – an identified student receives support services outside of the classroom to develop the necessary foundational skills in reading and math.
 After successful completion of Tier Two intervention, a student is returned to Tier One.